j-euler/adaq-doc/docs/source/overview.rst

    httk-computer-install <computer name>

-Go to :ref:`tutorial` to calculate the silicon vacancy in 4H-SiC using ADAQ.
+Go to :doc:`tutorial` to calculate the single defects in 4H-SiC using ADAQ.

 Linköping University specifics
 ------------------------------